samipfjo/unity-background-script-builder/README.md

    must exist somewhere in the editor for this to work (eg, it has to exist as a tab somewhere in your layout, but the tab doesn't need to be open).

-3) Change the 'Script Folder' field to match wherever you keep your scripts.
-To watch the entire Assets folder, change it to '/'
+3) Change the `Script Folder` field to wherever you keep your scripts (relative to `Assets`).
+   Note that the script watches all child folders of the specified folder as well.
+   To watch the entire Assets folder, change it to `/`.
+On that note,